BladeRunnerJS/brjs-site/docs/use/getting_started.md

       </body>
     </html>

 The `<@css.bundle theme="standard"@/>` tag is replaced at build time with a reference to a CSS bundle and the `<@js.bundle@/>` with a reference to the bundled JavaScript source.
-The element with the ID of `header` will have the `<input>` element appended to it and the section with the ID of `main` will have the Todo List appended to it.
+The element with the ID of `header` will have the Todo Input element appended to it and the section with the ID of `main` will have the Todo List appended to it.
 You'll also see that we initialize our application object here.

-We append the elements via the Aspect JavaScript in `App.js` so open up in `brjs-todo/default-aspect/src/brjstodo/App.js` and in the `App` class create two instances of the objects we've just defined and tested; an Input `ExamplePresentationModel` and an Items `ExamplePresentationModel`:
+Open `brjs-todo/default-aspect/src/brjstodo/App.js` and in the `App` class create two instances of the objects we've just defined and tested; an Input `ExamplePresentationModel` and an Items `ExamplePresentationModel`:

     ;( function() {